yobson/GNUProgrammer/README.md

 and Python 2.7.
 It is good for people learning how to construct algorithms and then see how they look in differnt codes.
 It is written in GNUstep Objective C 2.0 with Clang and only tested on my windows machine.

+TO INSTALL:
+Must have GNUstep and clang installed, then type:

+make CC=clang

+and hope it works